-in general.
+Due to their huge complexity (billions of weights), LLMs suffer from all issues mentioned previously regarding lack of trustworthiness, and what emergent properties they present.
+There are also worrying shortcomings in the text corpora used to train these anglo-centric models, like the lack of representation of low-resource languages.
+For instance, in accepting large Internet-based datasets as models training data, we risk perpetuating dominant viewpoints, increasing power imbalances and further reifying inequality, and introducing stereotypical and derogatory associations along gender, race, ethnicity or disability status presented in them.
+These shortcomings are general to all models and imply that they could return incoherent output, a critical issue when the models are used for questions-answering, advice-giving or in dialog systems in general.
 Some of the sources of incoherency in its outputs can be explained by a lack of integration with formal knowledge representation models, which does not allow these systems to perform logical reasoning or even very simple deductions, the shortness of its internal memory of recent facts, lack of clear understanding of temporal reasoning, and its general impossibility to appropriately manage and deal with imprecise terms expressions, which are so common in human natural language.
 An identified scientific challenge is the integration of these models with knowledge representation and reasoning models, enriched with relevant elements which are necessary for dealing appropriately and naturally with human language, such as temporal concepts, or vague terms and expressions.

 Al & Data Sovereignty: LLMs have rapidly become ubiquitous in technologies that we use in everyday life, such as chatbots and digital agents (Siri, Alexa), or automatic translators, that are critical to Europe unity.
-However, these models are developed primarily outside Europe by Tech giants like OpenAI.
-To retain Europe's AI sovereignty, increased attention to European efforts to train such models should be devoted.
-European efforts would also ensure that trustworthy AI is addressed within a European framework.
-For instance, the following questions that address the basic components "lawful," "ethical," and "robust" of trustworthy AI should be addressed within a European framework when LMs are used within industrial applications: who is accountable for the output of generative language models (lawful)?
+However, these models are developed primarily outside Europe by Tech giants like OpenAl.
+To retain Europe's Al sovereignty, increased attention to European efforts to train such models should be devoted.
+European efforts would also ensure that trustworthy Al is addressed within a European framework.
+For instance, the following questions that address the basic components "lawful," "ethical," and "robust" of trustworthy Al should be addressed within a European framework when LMs are used within industrial applications: who is accountable for the output of generative language models (lawful)?
 How do we address bias in the data and the models (ethical)?
 How can we improve factual correctness of LMs (robust)?